-Essential Practical Nursing Program Functions:

-To successfully complete the clinical component of the program, the student must be able to perform all of the essential functions of a clinical nurse:
+Essential Practical Nursing Program Functions: To successfully complete the clinical component of the program, the student must be able to perform all of the essential functions of a clinical nurse:

-- 1.eCommunicate satisfactorily with clients,e physicians, peers, family members, and thee health care team.e - 2.e See and hear adequately to note slight changese in the client's condition.e - 3.eHear adequately to perceive and interprete various equipment signals.e - 4.e See adequately to read monitors in order toe correctly interpret data on monitor.e - 5.e Stand and/or walk six to eight hours/ day.e 6.e Walk rapidly for a prolonged period from onee area to another.e - 7.e Bend or squat frequently.e - 8.
-As ist in lifting or moving clients of all agee groups and weighte - 9. monstrate ad quate eye/hand o rdinati ne for 1 terity in manipulati n equipment.e - 10.0 han I firgrispin , ushin , pulling, an fine manipulation. - Work with arms fully extended overhead for short periods. - 12.Manage care of a client in an elevated hospital bed or stretcher, including one-man CPR when necessary. - Differentiate the color spectrum for color coding of charts and monitoring equipment. - 14/alossess the viscal accits to come it shero harowritte horders, hier cation econosichart contents, and provide safety for clients and visitors.
+- 1. Communicate satisfactorily with clients, physicians, peers, family members, and the health care team. - 2.
+See and hear adequately to note slight changes in the client's condition. - 3.
+Hear adequately to perceive and interpret various equipment signals. - 4.
+See adequately to read monitors in order to correctly interpret data on monitor. - 5.
+Stand and/or walk six to eight hours/day. - 6.
+Walk rapidly for a prolonged period from one area to another. - 7.
+Bend or squat frequently. - 8.
+Assist in lifting or moving clients of all age groups and weights. - 9.
+Demonstrate adequate eye/hand coordination for dexterity in manipulation of equipment. - 10.Use hands for grasping, pushing, pulling, and fine manipulation. - 11.
+Work with arms fully extended overhead for short periods. - 12.Manage care of a client in an elevated hospital bed or stretcher, including one-man CPR when necessary. - 13.
+Differentiate the color spectrum for color coding of charts and monitoring equipment. - 14.Possess the visual acuity to correctly read handwritten orders, medication records, chart contents, and provide safety for clients and visitors.